brandongregory/brandongregorycreative.com/README.md

 BrandonGregoryCreative.com
 ==========================

 Just a little site to present my professional self and accomplishments.
 The site is built with compiled HTML using Jekyll.
-Also uses SASS and Gulp for the build system.
+Also uses SASS for CSS, Gulp for the build system, and NPM for package management.

 Quick rundown on the file structure: